UCL/hivpy/tutorials/prep.md

 ### PrEP Columns

 - *`R_PREP`* - A semi-permanent random float variable that determines whether an individual is risk informed or suspects they are at risk enough to take PrEP.
 Rerolled only for ineligible people when determining PrEP eligibility each time step.
-- *`PREP_ORAL_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines and individual's preference for oral PrEP.
+- *`PREP_ORAL_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines an individual's preference for oral PrEP.
-- *`PREP_CAB_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines and individual's preference for cabotegravir PrEP.
+- *`PREP_CAB_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines an individual's preference for cabotegravir PrEP.
-- *`PREP_LEN_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines and individual's preference for lenacapavir PrEP.
+- *`PREP_LEN_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines an individual's preference for lenacapavir PrEP.
-- *`PREP_VR_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines and individual's preference for vaginal ring PrEP.
+- *`PREP_VR_PREF`* - A float value between [0, 1] drawn from a beta distribution that determines an individual's preference for vaginal ring PrEP.
 - *`PREP_ORAL_RANK`* - An integer value between [1, 4] representing an individual's ranked PrEP preference for oral PrEP.
 - *`PREP_CAB_RANK`* - An integer value between [1, 4] representing an individual's ranked PrEP preference for cabotegravir PrEP.
 - *`PREP_LEN_RANK`* - An integer value between [1, 4] representing an individual's ranked PrEP preference for lenacapavir PrEP.